zhoujingfan/tinymce-docs/migration-from-4.x/changed-features.md

 ### Dialog

 Plugins that use dialogs as their UI, no longer have `height` or `width` properties.
-The dialog component now uses a predefined `small`, `medium`, and `large` template to specify the dimensions.
+The dialog component now uses a predefined `normal`, `medium`, and `large` template to specify the dimensions.

 #### Differences from 4.x to 5.0